1. Customer service can be enhanced with simple phrases that replace the tired “is everything okay?” Try some of Bob Brown’s suggestions:

 “Has the chef prepared it the way you like it?”

 “You seem indifferent to that dish.
 Let me give you something you’d prefer more.”

 2. It is important to observe the guest’s reaction to their selection.
 Bob Brown offers gestures that should be read as a cue of dissatisfaction:

-4. Be sure to know your wine by the glass offerings.
+3. Be sure to know your wine by the glass offerings.
 Consider trying them to give personal recommendations.
-(Be sure to try them with and without food so you understand its different flavor profiles.)
+Be sure to try them with a without food so you understand its different flavor profiles.

-6. Learn the restaurant’s best dishes and how to describe them artfully to tempt the senses.
+6. Learn the restaurant’s best dishes and how to describe them artfully to temp the senses.

 7. Know your top shelf products.
 Knowledge is the key to upselling.

 One last tip-the more you clear the table, the more you sell.
 The simple act of keeping the table clear will increase your tips.